Treatment Options for Early Stage Prostate Cancer

 At ZERO we suggest that any many diagnosed with prostate cancer consider having a consultation with a medical oncologist before making treatment decisions, particularly if you have high risk disease.
 While your treatment will most likely be managed by a urologist or radiation oncologist, meeting with a medical oncologist will help you to have a full picture of all treatment options available to you.
 This is especially important should your cancer return at some point in the future.

-Catching prostate cancer when it’s still early enough to cure is important.
-But knowing how to choose the right treatment option is just as important.
-Between surgery, external radiation, brachytherapy, HIFU, cryotherapy, active surveillance, and other options, what do you choose?
 Learn how to balance treatment effectiveness, side effects, convenience, and costs.
-This webinar featured urologic surgeon Dr. Kelvin Moses and radiation oncologist Dr. Eric Shinohara, both from Vanderbilt Cancer Center, and was hosted by ZERO The End of Prostate Cancer.
+This webinar from 2016 featured urologic surgeon Dr. Kelvin Moses and radiation oncologist Dr. Eric Shinohara, both from Vanderbilt University Cancer Center, and was hosted by ZERO – The End of Prostate Cancer.